Revised on 11 March 2019

 The practice of “penholding” can be viewed as having had three phases.
 During the Council’s first decades, draft resolutions were most often submitted in the course of a formal meeting.
 Thus their origins were transparent, and the names of the “proponents” were recorded in the relevant verbatim record.

 In a second phase, particularly from the 1970s forward, one or more Council members might prepare a draft resolution and then provide it to the Secretariat to type up as a document to circulate, without attribution, to the Council as a whole for discussion either during a formal meeting or in closed consultations.
-Once the Council was ready to put such texts to a vote, the President would commonly state something like, “Members of the Security Council . . . have before them document S/2001/874, which contains the text of a draft resolution” (S/PV.4374).
+Once the Council was ready to put such texts to a vote, at the adoption meeting the President would commonly state something non-descript such as, “Members of the Security Council . . . have before them document S/2001/874, which contains the text of a draft resolution” (S/PV.4374), sometimes adding, "prepared in the course of the Council's prior consultations".

 Carne Ross, a member of the United Kingdom delegation from 1997 to 2002, has described the “race” that often took place during those years when various Council members would rush to prepare and circulate preliminary drafts.
-Ross elsewhere gives the example of what happened when, in 2001, the Council approached a critical decision to revamp the Oil-for-food Programme.
+In his 2007 book, Ross gives the example of what happened when, in 2001, the Council approached a critical decision to revamp the Oil-for-food Programme.
 Although both the United Kingdom and France had initiated draft resolutions, the United Kingdom draft “became the only draft under discussion and the rival French draft fell away”.
 Ross commented that “For many of us, getting the first draft out was very, very important because you would then be chairing the expert consultations”.
 He noted that only three or four delegations on the Council had the capacity to do so.
-This was partly because from the 1990s onward, Council resolutions were growing increasingly technical and complex.
+In his view, this was partly because from the 1990s onward, Council resolutions were growing increasingly technical and complex.

-In addition to individual Council members, sometimes groups of members coalesced as the ongoing lead for certain items on the Council’s agenda.
+During this same time period, in addition to individual Council members, sometimes groups of members coalesced as the ongoing lead for certain items on the Council’s agenda.
 This was the case of the “Western Contact Group” for Namibia, established in 1977 by the three Western permanent members of the Security Council – France, the United Kingdom, and the United States – joined by Canada and Germany, which were Council members at the time.
-The Contact Group engaged in extensive discussions with the Namibian liberation movement SWAPO, the “Frontline States”, and the UN Commissioner for Namibia.
-It was on the basis of a text prepared by the Contact Group that the Security Council adopted resolution 435 (1978) which constituted the blueprint for Namibia’s independence from South Africa.
-Other groups have been formed either directly to assist the Secretary-General or to address situations somewhat independently, including with respect to Angola, El Salvador, Haiti, Cambodia, Guatemala, Bosnia, Georgia, Timor-Leste, Western Sahara, and piracy off the coast of Somalia.
+Other groups formed either directly to assist the Secretary-General or to address situations somewhat independently, including with respect to Angola, El Salvador, Haiti, Cambodia, Guatemala, Bosnia, Georgia, Timor-Leste, Western Sahara, and piracy off the coast of Somalia.

 (This update supplements pages 96, 127-129, 262, 267, 394, 433, 496 and 677 of the book.)